Noaaan/MythicMetals/PATCHNOTES.md

 # 0.23.0

+## Internal repackaging

+All code within the mod has been moved from `nourl.mythicmetals` to the new `com.mythicmetals` packages.
+This means **any addon directly referencing code breaks**, and now needs an update.
+Please be patient while any affected mods work on these changes.

 ## Carmot Staff Removed

 The Carmot Staff is being removed with the next major version of Mythic Metals (not this one).